Toronto Varsity Blues

-The Toronto Varsity Blues are the intercollegiate sports program at the University of Toronto.
+The Toronto Varsity Blues (or U of T Varsity Blues) are the intercollegiate varsity sports teams that represent the University of Toronto.
 Its 43 athletic teams regularly participate in competitions held by Ontario University Athletics and U Sports.

 The Varsity Blues trace their founding to 1877, with the formation of the men's football team.
-Since 1908, the program has expanded across three campuses and Varsity Blues athletes have won numerous medals in Olympic and Paralympic Games and have also long competed in International University Sports Federation championships, Commonwealth Games, and Pan American Games.
+Since 1908, the program has expanded across the university's three campuses and Varsity Blues athletes have won numerous medals in Olympic and Paralympic Games and have also long competed in International University Sports Federation championships, Commonwealth Games, and Pan American Games.